cvpaperchallenge/FashionCultureDataBase_DLoader/README.md

 Please check updates of [this page][3].

 ## Updates
 * Mar.
-26, 2020: Pre-train weights is published
+26, 2020: Pre-train weights are published
 * Mar.
 4, 2020: Repository is published
 * Nov.
 8, 2019: Repository creation